shubhambhaskarr/Incident-Report-/README.md

-# <div align="centre">'Excuses are for losers'</div>
+# <div align="center">'Excuses are for losers'</div>
 ***************************************

 <details open>
 <summary> About </summary>
 <br>

-This is about the day I learned excuses are for losers, met a guy who saw challenge in his limitations.
+>This is about the day I learned excuses are for losers, met a guy who saw challenge in his limitations.
 Sometimes a small instance is all you need to change your attitude towards life and it was such instance for me.

 </details>

 <details open>